ChibiOS/ChibiOS/readme.txt

   in stable branch).
 - FIX: Removed usused list functions (bug 2755230)(backported in stable branch).
+- FIX: Added license notice to several files (bug 2772160)(backported in stable branch).
+- FIX: Found new instances of the obsolete function chSysGetTime() in the C++ wrapper and in the WEB demo (bug 2772237)(backported in stable branch).
 - NEW: Added a code coverage analysis application under ./tests/coverage.
 - NEW: Added more test cases in order to improve the test suite code coverage (it was 74% in version 1.2.0).